SasukeFreestyle/XTLS-Iran-TLS/README.md

 sudo nano /etc/security/limits.conf
 ```

-Copy this at end of the file and save and close
+Copy this at end of the file and save and close.
 ```console
 * soft     nproc          65535
 * hard     nproc          65535